malteschmitz/moodle-block_stash/README.md

 This [availability plugin](https://moodle.org/plugins/availability_stash) allows to restrict the access to activity modules and resources based on the objects collected by a student.

+### Tiny stash

+This [tinyMCE editor plugin](https://moodle.org/plugins/tiny_stash) allows the user to add the items and trades to your course content using the TinyMCE editor.

 License
 -------